aretecode/eslint-plugin-no-for-each/README.md

 - 2) we want to keep curly braces (or lack of from the source
 ----

+(when it has proper configs and has large files to test, then release 1.0.0)
 # @TODO:
 - [ ] add config option for `cache-length-inside-loop` (var i = 0, len = varName.length; ...)
 - [ ] recommend let => const rule